alebraglia/Chess_Project/README.md

 Bug reports, feature requests, and contributions are welcome.
 Please open a ticket or submit a pull request on GitHub.

 Authors:
-This project was developed by Alessandro Braglia and Marra Federico.
+This project was developed by Alessandro Braglia

 License:
 This project is distributed under the MIT License.